-Use the existing AllowChannelMeetingScheduling policy to manage the types of events that can be created in the team channel calendars.
+Use the existing AllowChannelMeetingScheduling Policy to manage the types of events that can be created in the team channel calendars.
 This is a per-user policy and applies before a meeting begins.
 This setting determines whether users can schedule a meeting in a Teams channel.
 This setting is enabled by default.

-Scheduling an appointment is disabled.
+Schedule an appointment is disabled.

 Channel selection is disabled.